rebma-io/lab/docs/organization/work-area.md

 # Work Area

+NOTE: **My Use Case** All of the information presented here is specific to my use case.
+I primarily work with electronics and various aspects of 3d printing, including a bunch of mechanical work that goes along with it.
+If your interests are elsewhere, this might not apply to you, but I hope you find some usefulness to inspire your own work area.

 For my work area, I am primarily working in the attic of my 110yo 1,000sq' Seattle bungalow.
 This comes with both charms, but also unique challenges.
 For me, that's: